 - 911 TEXT MESSAGES can not be sent out if your cellular phone is not active.
 If your phone is inactive and you have an emergency, you must call 911 to request assistance.

-We have recently launched our text-to-911 system.
+In 2017 we launched our text-to-911 system.
 This will be beneficial to all users in the county, but will specifically help with hearing/speech impaired callers, callers with low cellular service that still have the ability to text, as well as dangerous situations in which callers are incapable of making a voice call.